Glossary of Formal Languages and Compilation

 → See I5

-The initial non-terminal from which all derivations begin (often S for “Sentence” or “Start”).
+The initial non-terminal from which all derivation begins (often S for “Sentence” or “Start”).

 → See B2